navdeep5/navdeep5.github.io/README.md

 - Used WASD or Arrow Keys to move the player around

-- Upon seeing an interactable object, either click it or walk up to and press ENTER or SPACE
+- Upon seeing an interactable object, either click it or walk up to it and press ENTER or SPACE

 - The tutorial will give a breakdown of how to play the games/puzzles